Community Pharmacy Patient Questionnaire (CPPQ)

 b) on the pharmacy’s website;

-c) on the pharmacy’s NHS Choices profile (if and when this functionality is available).
+c) on the pharmacy’s NHS website profile (if and when this functionality is available).

 Community Pharmacy Patient Questionnaire (Annex A) (Microsoft Word)